Trac: History

 Inspired by CVSTrac, Jonas Borgström and Daniel Lundin from Edgewall Software started writing svntrac in August 2003 using SQLite and Subversion.
 In December 2003 they renamed it to Trac.
 In February 2004 the Trac version was changed first from 0.0.1 to 0.1 and then directly from 0.1 to 0.5.
 That release was followed in March 2004 by 0.6 and 0.7, and 0.8 in November 2004.

 Edgewall Software is an umbrella organization for hosting edgewall.org for the community to collaborate on developing open source Python software.
 It used to offer software development, consulting and support services.
 Some of the earliest community members to collaborate in the open source development of Trac were Rocky Burt in March 2004, Christopher Lenz and Francois Harvey in May 2004, Christian Boos and Otavio Salvador in December 2004 and Mark Rowe March 2005.

 In August 2005 the license was changed from GPL-2.0-or-later to BSD-3-Clause.
 The first release under this final license was Trac 0.9 in October 2005, which among other features introduced PostgreSQL database support.

 Trac 0.10, released in September 2006, was an important release that first introduced the component system that to this day allows plugins to extend and add features to Trac's core.
 Trac itself since this point consists mainly of optional plugin components that can be disabled or replaced entirely.
 MySQL database support is added as one such core component.
 This release added support for version control systems other than Subversion by external plugins.
 Mercurial support was provided through a separate plugin due to its GPL license restrictions.
 Trac 0.11, released in June 2008, changed the HTML template system from ClearSilver to Genshi, breaking compatibility with many of the older plugins.

 Trac 0.12 was released in June 2010 and became a stable long term release with the latest point release 0.12.7 from July 2015.
 It added internationalization and localization support using Babel, and allows using multiple version control repositories at once.

 Trac 1.0 was released in September 2012, the previous stable long term supported version with the latest point release 1.0.13 from September 2016.
 It included the previously external plugin for Git version control support.

-Trac 1.1.1 from February 2013 through 1.1.6 from July 2015 are releases without long term support and compatibility guarantees, that turned into Trac 1.2 from November 2016.
+Trac 1.1.1 from February 2013 through 1.1.6 from July 2015 are releases without long-term support and compatibility guarantees, that turned into Trac 1.2 from November 2016.

-Trac 1.4 from August 2019 is the current stable release with long term support.
-It requires Python 2.7 and uses the Jinja template system.
+Trac 1.4 from August 2019 was the last stable release running on Python 2.7.
+It uses the Jinja template system.

-Trac 1.6 is under active development, which works exclusively on Python3.
+Trac 1.6 from September 2023 is the current stable release and works exclusively on Python3.
 Many of the plugins have also been rewritten to work on Python3 as well as Jinja.